Felines

 cat meowing.

 No surprise there.
-Distler is the manager of Caroline's Kids Cat Sanctuary
+Distler, former shelter manager of Caroline's Kids Cat Sanctuary

 in Concord Township, which will celebrate its second birthday on Saturday.